 • The potatoes can be cooked up to 1 day ahead of time.
 Store the potatoes in an airtight container in the refrigerator until ready to use.
 Wait to cut them until right before you toss them with the dressing.

-• Bulk up the protein by adding chopped hard boiled eggs to the mix.
+• Add some protein!
+Bulk up the protein by adding chopped hard boiled eggs to the mix.

-• Add some more freshness by adding some lemon juice and zest.
+• Give it more fresh flavors.
+Add some more freshness by adding some lemon juice and zest.

-• Give it a bit more onion flavor, and color, with minced red onion or shallot.
+• Give it a bit more onion flavor.
+Stir in some minced shallot or red onion.

 potato salad in a shallow blue bowl with a red-handled spoon set in it